paul-andrei-onac/paul-andrei-onac-mirror/content/projects/kinetoladomi/index.en.md

 ## Kinetoladomi

-### Kinetoladomi - Recuperare prin Kinetoterapie
+### Kinetoladomi - Recovery with Physiotherapy

 ![Kinetoladomi](./image.png)

-Kinetoladomi.ro is a website dedicated to promoting physical therapy and rehabilitation services.
+Kinetoladomi is a website dedicated to promoting physical therapy and rehabilitation services.
 It serves as a platform to showcase the benefits of kinesiology and provides information about at-home therapy services, client programs, and expert guidance.
 The site aims to connect clients with professional therapists, offering convenience and personalized care.

-### Tehnologii Utilizate:
+### Technologies Used:

-#### Platformă CMS și Blogging:
+#### CMS and Blogging Platform:

-- WordPress 6.7.1 pentru gestionarea conținutului și blogging.
+- WordPress 6.7.1 for content management and blogging.

-#### Îmbunătățiri Frontend:
+#### Frontend Enhancements:

-- Elementor 3.25.10 pentru construirea și personalizarea paginilor.
+- Elementor 3.25.10 for building and customizing pages.
-- ElementsKit pentru widget-uri și funcționalități suplimentare pentru page builder.
+- ElementsKit for additional widgets and features for the page builder.
-- Swiper pentru slider-e elegante și responsive.
+- Swiper for elegant and responsive sliders.
-- LazySizes pentru încărcare întârziată, optimizând viteza paginilor.
+- LazySizes for lazy loading, optimizing page speed.

-#### Optimizare CDN și Performanță:
+#### CDN and Performance Optimization:

-- jsDelivr ca CDN pentru livrarea rapidă a resurselor.
+- jsDelivr as the CDN for fast resource delivery.
-- Autoptimize 3.1.12 pentru optimizarea scripturilor și stilurilor.
+- Autoptimize 3.1.12 for script and style optimization.

-#### Instrumente SEO și Marketing:
+#### SEO and Marketing Tools:

-- Yoast SEO pentru îmbunătățirea optimizării pentru motoarele de căutare.
+- Yoast SEO for improved search engine optimization.

-#### Funcționalități Diverse:
+#### Miscellaneous Features:

-- Google Maps pentru servicii bazate pe locație.
+- Google Maps for location-based services.
-- Tawk.to pentru chat live și suport pentru clienți.
+- Tawk.to for live chat and customer support.
-- Open Graph pentru o partajare îmbunătățită pe rețelele sociale.
+- Open Graph for enhanced social media sharing.

 [See the project](https://kinetoladomi.ro/)